ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ## Conclusion

 As you’ve seen, working with automation tools becomes very important to improve and speed the development process.
-We have gone through Gulp, working Sass, JavaScript, images, and Browsersync.
 There are lots of [Gulp plugins](http://gulpjs.com/plugins/) out there you can try and use based on your requirements, so that if anything is manually done should be automated to save time, and to make the development process more efficiency.

+I’ve created a GitHub repo for this article WordPress theme and [you can check out the code here](https://github.com/ahmadajmi/underscore-wordpress-with-gulp).
+Let me know if you use any Gulp plugins in your development process that makes your life easier.